agra-uni-bremen/JxCDC2022-imagin-add/README.md

 Similarly imply_based folder contains the Pareto-optimal designs for the IMPLY based approximate adders.

 NOTE: In our paper we did the pareto analysis on all the NAB designs again to obtain the overall Pareto.
-However we have presented the designs here for separately for all the NABs for better granularity
+However we have presented the designs here for separately for all the NABs for better granularity.

 ### Subfolder Structure